-The 2018 HOME allocation from HUD was \$798,461, which is a \$227,969 increase from the 2017 HOME allocation of \$570,492.
+The 2019 HOME allocation from HUD was \$732,515, a \$65,946 decrease from the 2018 HOME allocation of \$798,461.
 The HOME program supports development and preservation of affordable housing stock for both County and City of North Charleston residents.
-Sea Island Habitat for Humanity was awarded \$70,000 in PY18, but they returned the funds to the County; the funds were included in the PY19 Request for Applications.
-The total HOME Funds expended is a total of applicable line items from PR07 report that comprise the County's Revenue Records for Fiscal Year 2019.
+Sea Island Habitat for Humanity was awarded \$70,000 in PY18, but they returned the funds to the County; the funds were included in PY19.
+The remaining funds that were made available in PY2019 totalled \$108,187; these funds were unallocated from PY2018.
+The total HOME Funds expended is a total of applicable line items from PR07 report that comprise the County's Revenue Records for Fiscal Year 2020.